Understanding Ramadan

 Every day for the holy month of Ramadan, Muslims abstain from food and drink from dawn to sunset.

-The fast is intended to bring the faithful closer to God and to remind them of the suffering of the less fortunate.
+When Muslims fast in Ramadan, it brings them closer to God and reminds them of the suffering of the less fortunate.
 It acts as a time for Muslims to cleanse their bodies and minds, encouraging self-discipline, self-reflection, and enhanced spiritual growth.

 Even water?